Climate Change on Drought and Flooding Events in Scotland

 Roughly 80% of the land in Scotland is used for agriculture (Scottish Government, 2023), with the east being the primary region of arable and livestock farming (Jenkins et al., 2022).
 The sector is pivotal to the Scottish economy as its produce output is worth £3.18 billion a year (Scottish Government, 2024); the country’s world-renowned potato industry alone contributes £4.5bn to the UK economy.
 Drought events disrupt the rearing of livestock (water resources, forage quality, and infectious diseases, for example) and the growing of crops (such as irrigation, yields, and soil conditions), posing serious concerns for future food production and security for Scotland and the rest of Britain.
 As of December 2021, Britain - the countries of England, Scotland, and Wales - produces only 60% of the food it consumes (DEFRA, 2021, quoted in Waugh, 2024).

 Since the early 20th century, hydropower has been an electricity generator in Scotland (Sample et al., 2015).
-An expansion of hydropower is envisaged in Scotland: The Hydro Nation (Robbie, 2019, p.64), a government agenda adopted in 2013 to sustainably and fully utilise the country’s plentiful natural resources for industrial, societal and technological endeavours domestically and abroad.
+An expansion of water power is envisaged in Scotland: The Hydro Nation (Robbie, 2019, p.64), a government agenda adopted in 2013 to sustainably and fully utilise the country’s plentiful water resource for industrial, societal, and technological endeavours domestically and abroad.
 Since 2014, the Hydro Nation Forum has reported annually.
 In its 2018 submission, an extension of hydropower was proposed to include the valuable source of Scotland canals’ 332 million litres of water (The Scottish Government, 2018).

-While wind and solar energy are the major sources of Scotland’s renewable energy, the country is becoming a world leader in hydropower, helped by its water supply from rainfall and lochs, which accounts for 12% of its electricity.
-Hydropower is a cornerstone of Scotland’s net-zero emissions goal, but it is an energy asset that requires a substantial volume of freshwater (MacLeod et al., 2006).
+While wind is the major source of Scotland’s renewable energy (Alldritt & Hopwood; Shepherd et al., 2021), the country is becoming a world leader in hydropower, helped by its water supply from rainfall and lochs, which accounts for 12% of its electricity.
+Renewable energy is a cornerstone of Scotland’s net-zero emissions goal (Anandarajah & McDowall, 2012; O’Gorman et al., 2024), but hydropower is an energy asset that requires a substantial volume of freshwater (MacLeod et al., 2006).
 Climate change will impact rivers and rainfall levels in unpredictable ways, causing either competition over reduced water resources or extreme flooding events increasing the volume of the water flow (Adams et al., 2022; Dallison & Patil, 2023), both of which will impact the safety and power output of Scotland’s hydropower plants.

 Scotland is globally revered for its whisky (Scotch), but research commissioned by Scotland’s Centre of Expertise for Waters (CREW) has found the industry at risk from increased drought throughout this century (Glendell et al., 2024), especially in the “drought hotspot” of the River Spey, northeast Scotland, where the greatest concentration of distilleries are (Visser-Quinn et al., 2021, quoted in Glendell et al., 2024, p.11).
 The whisky industry, which contributes billions of pounds to the Scottish economy, experienced the effects of climate change during the 2018 heatwave, which disrupted the freshwater supplies and reduced barley yields essential for production (Cammarano et al., 2019; Fennell et al., 2020).

 Scotland’s National Water Scarcity Plan, introduced in 2015 by SEPA, is a strategy for a future of water shortages during prolonged periods of drought while still “protecting the environment and providing resources for human and economic activity” (SEPA, 2020, p.3).
 To maintain balanced water usage for Scotland’s environment, industry, and society, the Scarcity Plan, similar to the Flood Risk 2009 Act, has appointed various bodies to undertake and manage specific measures to protect supplies.
-Dialogue between stakeholders and universal support for water-saving measures are fundamental for the plan to be achievable (Waajen, 2019), but for any climate plan, ignoring the unpredictability of climate change extremes means any long-term commitments could be poorly implemented or abandoned.
+Dialogue between stakeholders and universal support for water-saving measures are fundamental for the plan to be achievable (Waajen, 2019), but the unpredictability of climate change means any long-term commitments must be carefully planned and implemented to avoid the worst of "maladaptation" when the adaptation plan creates a more dangerous environment (Schipper, 2020).

 Bibliographical references